Skip to Content

 How Sexual Battery Is Defined Under Florida Statute § 794.011

-If you are facing sexual battery charges, it's important to contact a qualified sexual battery lawyer as soon as possible.
+If you are facing sexual battery charges, it's important to contact a qualified sexual assault attorney as soon as possible.
 At First Coast Criminal Defense, we defend clients against sexual battery and assault charges in Jacksonville and all surrounding areas.
-We can help you navigate the legal process and build a strong defense to protect your rights and freedom.
+Our sexual assault defense lawyers can help you navigate the legal process and build a strong defense to protect your rights and freedom.
+Our approach includes thorough investigation processes, evidence gathering, and leveraging applicable defenses to provide the most effective representation possible.

 Types of Sexual Battery Charges in Florida